 the God who is our salvation.

-20 God is to us a God of deliverance.
+20 Our God is a God of deliverance.

 The Sovereign Lord delivers us from death.